Gluten-Free Chocolate Cookies

 Recipe FAQs

-What gluten-flour blend is best for making gluten-free cookies?
+What gluten-free flour blend works best for these cookies?

 Do I need to add xanthan gum to this recipe?

 If you use one of the gluten-free flour blends I recommend, you do not need to add xanthan gum because those flour blends already contain it.
-If you are using a different blend, including a homemade gluten-free flour blend, you’ll need to add xanthan gum as stated in the recipe.
+If you are using a different blend, including a homemade gluten-free flour blend, you’ll need to add xanthan gum.
 Xanthan gum gives the cookies elasticity so that they don’t crumble and fall apart.

 • Storage: Store leftover gluten-free chocolate cookies in an airtight container at room temperature for up to 3-4 days.